 In addition, make sure you know your vet’s hours in case you need help, or find the closest veterinary hospital to where you’ll be staying, Loenser says.
 If you have any concerns over something your puppy has ingested, take your puppy to an emergency hospital if she has continuous vomiting, diarrhea, lethargy, limping or inappetence, she says.
 You can also call an animal poison control hotline, like the ASPCA’s Animal Poison Control center (888-426-4435) or the Pet Poison Helpline (855-764-7661).

 Mind the Menu

 Christmas is full of delicious treats for people, but most holiday favorites are a no-no for puppies.
 Remind your guests not to feed your puppy anything off of their plates and be sure to steer clear of chocolate, sugar-free candy or peanut butter containing Xylitol, raw bread dough and bones of any kind, Loenser says.
-Rich, fatty foods like gravy, casseroles, meat fat or trimming should also be avoided.
+Rich, fatty foods like gravy, casseroles, meat fat or trimming should also be avoided, she adds.

 Enjoy the Festivities Together

 Christmas is full of festive activities you can share with your dog.
 Community centers and retailers usually offer the opportunity for dogs to meet Santa, sometimes for free or for a small donation to benefit a rescue group.
 This is a great opportunity to get an adorable picture for Instagram, or even for next year’s Christmas card, but it can be stressful your puppy.

 If you decide to meet Santa, bring lots of treats or your puppy’s favorite toy, Westcott says, as the experience can be scary.
 If you know your puppy is uncomfortable or nervous around new people or in loud places, go early in the day, let your puppy get used to the environment and wait until they are happily playing and taking treats before making the introduction to Santa.